Geometric quantum discord of an arbitrary two-qudit state: the exact value and general upper bounds: Conclusion

 Based on this new general result (\ref{25__}) of Theorem 1, we:

-\begin{description} \item[(a)] show (Corollary 1) that, for a pure two-qubit state, the exact value of the geometric quantum discord is proportional to its squared concurrence;
+\begin{itemize} \item[(a)] show (Corollary 1) that, for every pure two-qudit state, the exact value of the geometric quantum discord is equal to one half of its squared concurrence;

-\item[(b)] derive (Corollary 2) the exact value (\ref{26___6}) of the geometric quantum discord for a maximally entangled pure two-qudit state of any dimension;

-\item[(c)] find (Theorem 2) the new general upper bounds (\ref{25_1}) and (\ref{25-2}) on the geometric quantum discord of an arbitrary two-qudit quantum state of any dimension which are consistent with the exact value in Corollary 2 for the geometric quantum discord of a maximally entangled pure two-qudit state.
+\item[(b)] find (Theorem 2) new general upper bounds (\ref{25_1}) and (\ref {25-2}) on the geometric quantum discord of an arbitrary two-qudit quantum state of any dimension which are consistent with the exact value in Corollary 1 for the geometric quantum discord of a maximally entangled pure two-qudit state;

-\item[(d)] specify (Corollary 3) for an arbitrary pure two-qudit state the new general upper bound (\ref{25_1}) on its geometric quantum discord via the concurrence of this pure state.
-This upper bound is consistent with the exact value for a maximally entangled pure two-qudit state found in Corollary 2;

-\item[(e)] derive (Theorem 3) for an arbitrary two-qudit state the new general upper and lower bounds on the geometric quantum discord expressed via the eigenvalues of its correlation matrix.
-These upper bounds are tighter than the ones in \cite{Bag.Dey.Osa:19}.
+\item[(c)] derive (Theorem 3) for an arbitrary two-qudit state the new general upper and lower bounds on the geometric quantum discord expressed via the eigenvalues of its correlation matrix.
+These upper bounds are tighter than the ones in \cite{Bag.Dey.Osa:19};

-\item[(f)] specify the new upper bound on the geometric quantum discord of an arbitrary separable two-qudit state of any dimension. \end{description}
+\item[(d)] specify (Proposition 3)the new upper bound on the geometric quantum discord of an arbitrary separable two-qudit state of any dimension. \end{itemize}

 The new general results derived in the present article considerably extend the range of known results on properties of the geometric quantum discord of a two-qudit state, pure or mixed, of an arbitrary dimension.